Supporting Professionals

 We work for and with people with learning disability or autism.
 Our roots are in self-advocacy and this has allowed us to develop consultancy support around a whole range of life solutions.

-We build self-confidence and self-esteem to enable people with a learning disability and autism to
+We build self-confidence and self-esteem to enable people with a learning disability and autism to:

-- Be as independent as they are able and want to be.
+• Be as independent as they are able and want to be.

-We want to see respect for all people with a learning disability and autism.
+Because we want to see respect for all people with a learning disability and autism.

 Outcomes we have seen

-- Increased confidence and self-esteem
+• Increased confidence and self-esteem

-- Decreased social isolation
+• Decreased social isolation

-- Engagement in the planning and development of statutory and non-statutory services
+• Engagement in the planning and development of statutory and non-statutory services

-- Increased engagement in their local communities
+• Increased engagement in and around their local communities

-- Informed choice making
+• Informed choice making

-- Network of social and life skills groups
+• Network of social and life skills groups

 What we offer professionals